 How many of us are guilty of hanging onto relationships, material possessions, and outdated ways of thinking that drain our energy?
-How many of us believe in the false notion that we would not be able to live or be happy without whatever it is we are holding on to?
+How many of us believe in the false notion that we won’t be happy if we let go?
+Why do so many of us continue holding on to the past?

 Romantic notions cause us to lament over loss and engage in unhealthy patterns of self-pity and victim mentality.
-This tendency significantly lowers our chances of ever making peace with the past and moving on.
+This significantly reduces our chances of making peace with the past and moving on.

-I’ve always believed that leaving the past behind is a challenge for many of us because, in a strange way, it is tied to our instinctual fear of death.
+Leaving the past behind is challenging because, in some way, it’s tied to our instinctual fear of death.
 The finality of an ending can be scary and painful.
-Not knowing what lies ahead causes uncomfortable feelings of uncertainty and a loss of control.
+Not knowing what lies ahead is discomforting, and we feel a loss of control.

-What many people fail to realize is that the cycle of life, death and transitions is a natural process that every entity that exists must pass through.
+What many people fail to realize is that the cycle of life, death and transitions is a natural process; every entity that exists must pass through it.
 We see this happen everywhere in nature and in the cosmos.

 A caterpillar must “die” before it can transform into a butterfly.
 Even a bright and mighty star eventually “dies” before it disintegrates into pieces that form the components of another new celestial object.